krishna0125/SimpleRNN-flaskdeployment/readme.md

-This is Flask App Created for Detecting Debris using SimpleRNN.
+This is Flask App created for Detecting Debris using SimpleRNN.